 F1 Race Week: When and where is the next grand prix?

-Find out when and where the next F1 race will take place, as the championship heats up heading into the seventh round of the 2024 season.
+Find out when and where the next Formula 1 race will take place as the championship heats up heading into the eighth round of the 2024 season.

-Six races into the season, two surprise winners have emerged, challenging Red Bull and Max Verstappen's early dominance.

-Ferrari's Carlos Sainz claimed his third win in the third race of the year at the Australian GP, just two weeks after undergoing surgery in Saudi Arabia.
+F1's last outing in Imola saw Red Bull's Max Verstappen engage in a dramatic battle with Lando Norris for the lead in the closing laps, ultimately crossing the finish line a mere 0.725 seconds ahead of the young McLaren driver.

+READ MORE: Emilia Romagna Grand Prix 2024 results: Final classification with all penalties applied

 When is the next F1 race?

-With the championship battle heating up, all eyes turn to Imola at the Autodromo Enzo e Dino Ferrari for the seventh round of the record-breaking 24-race season.
+With the championship battle heating up, all eyes turn to the iconic streets of Monaco for the eighth round of the record-breaking 24-race season.

-This historic track returns after last year's Emilia-Romagna Grand Prix was called off due to severe flooding in the region.

 Here's the full schedule converted to your time zone: